 Pick Your Battles

 The quality and experience of the conciliator is paramount in achieving a successful outcome for parties in dispute and there are a few excellent practitioners operating in this jurisdiction, with the ability to get the confidence and respect of parties from the outset.

 In my experience, it is of critical importance for the parties to retain control over the appointment process, as they, better than anyone else, should know the kind of conciliator their dispute requires.

 Yet, it’s always best to avoid disputes if possible.
 The most significant service that we provide to our clients, in fact, is dispute prevention.

 This includes knowing what to do and when to do it, and having robust project management systems in place.

 We provide our clients with objective advice to allow timely and sensible commercial decisions to be made, which can avert many potential difficulties.

 Only if a dispute becomes inevitable should you fight — and if you do, I say pick your battles sensibly, appoint your generals wisely, execute risk assessments continuously, and persevere.

 Then, and only then, can you win your private war.

-John FFF O’Brien with three of his expert team: Aidan Nolan (left), Colin Fulham and Sean O’Flaherty
+John FFF O’Brien (left) with two of his expert team: Colin Fulham and Sean O’Flaherty